This information explains what you can eat while you’re following a 2-gram sodium diet.

 Understanding Sodium Claims

-The following table includes sodium claims you will find on packaged foods.
-Knowing what these claims mean can help guide your food choices.
-We have also included the recommended daily intake for foods that have these claims.
+The following table includes sodium claims you’ll find on packaged foods.
+Knowing what these claims mean can help you eat less sodium.

 |Sodium Claim||Meaning||Recommended Daily Intake|